Reading Strategies Aligned to Science of Reading

 How our brains learn to read: background research

 Speech develops naturally through exposure and immersion in language.
 The same cannot be said for reading and writing.
-Reading and writing are man-made concepts.
+Reading and writing are man-made concepts, and are not a natural process.
 Our brains are hard-wired for SPEECH, but not for reading.
 The brain must therefore develop essential neural systems in order to learn to read, and for most children, this needs to be explicitly taught.

 The simple view of reading provides a useful framework for understanding how children learn to read: